-Summary: Lots of things to consider when you pick a mutual fund, one out of the thousands available.
-In this article, you’ll learn about five key issues.
+Summary: Lots of things to consider when you pick one mutual fund out of the thousands available.
+In this article, you’ll learn how to narrow the field.

 By: Robert F. Abbott, freelance writer and author of Big Macs & Our Pensions

 It’s easy to think about buying a mutual fund, but when it gets right down to actually making a choice and paying your money, it gets much more difficult.

 When you get serious about picking a mutual fund, you need to consider all sorts of issues in a serious way.
 But before you can even do that, you need to decide which issues should get the most attention; after all, there are a host of them.

 I think this article, at the Daily Buy Sell Adviser from the Money Reporter, will help you sort out the issues and prioritize them.
 For example, the writer notes that performance does matter, even though we’re told past performance is not a guarantee of future results, and that sometimes, good funds have a rough patch,